ninogarcia/San-Francisco-Compensation/README.md

 &nbsp;

 ### Recommendation:
-Our analysis suggests that organizations should focus on ensuring that employees are paid fairly and equitably across job titles, particularly for job titles that have a large number of employees.
+My analysis suggests that organizations should focus on ensuring that employees are paid fairly and equitably across job titles, particularly for job titles that have a large number of employees.
 Additionally, organizations should consider implementing measures to address the wide range of salaries among job titles and ensure that there is transparency and consistency in pay practices.
 Finally, organizations should regularly review salary data to identify any trends or fluctuations in average pay by job title and year, and adjust their compensation strategies as needed to remain competitive in the job market.
 &nbsp;

 ## References